William Dyott: Fédon's rebellion

 Dyott was ordered to capture Mount St. John, the neighbouring hill to Mount Quaqua where Fédon's camp was, on 11 June.
 The rebels retreated to Quaqua as his force approached, and he set up camp on top of St. John.
 On the following day two deserters from Fédon told Dyott that morale was collapsing in the camp, and on 13 June Fédon proposed surrender if his officers could go to Guadeloupe.
 This was refused.
 The British then continued to wait around Quaqua, to Dyott's displeasure as his men began to be affected by sickness again.
-Dyott was then given command of an ad-hoc brigade, consisting of the 25th, 9th, and 8th Regiment of Foot, that was to form part of a flanking manoeuvre around Fédon's position.
+Dyott was then given command of an ad-hoc brigade, containing the 25th, 9th, and 8th Regiment of Foot, that was to form part of a flanking manoeuvre around Fédon's position.
 They planned to attack on 17 June but a lack of provisions forced them to abandon the attempt.
 One day's food and drink was subsequently supplied, and Dyott remonstrated with his commander Brigadier-General Alistair Campbell that they had to move quickly before the force was further diminished by sickness.
 They moved out in the early morning of 18 June and at 5 p.m. reached the first rebel outpost, which was captured as night fell.

 Campbell and Dyott camped at the position overnight, during which part of the main force crawled close to Fédon's camp and surrounded the rebels.
 Upon realising their predicament at dawn Fédon and his men escaped by throwing themselves down the steep mountainsides, allowing the British to occupy Quaqua without a shot being fired; around 100 rebels were killed.
-Dyott's force advanced from its camp in the early morning and advanced on another rebel outpost while being sniped at from the bush.
-This was captured by the force's light companies at 9 am, losing several men to Fédon's guerilla tactics.
+Dyott's force left its camp in the early morning and advanced on another rebel outpost while being sniped at from the bush.
+This was captured by the force's light companies at 9 a.m., losing several men to Fédon's guerilla tactics.
 The final rebel outpost was captured by other troops at around noon, leaving Dyott's force to relax in several huts.
 He was again disappointed with the organisation of the operation, with little having been done to supply the men for more than the day of the attack.